Construct from elements

 Initializer functions for lists

-For lists, there is a constructor that takes the list size and the initializer function that defines the element value based on its index.
+For lists, there is a constructor-like function that takes the list size and the initializer function that defines the element value based on its index.

 Concrete type constructors